Project budgets

 Adjust the budget

-If the project looks like it is going over budget, you'll need to talk to the board and the board’s Ministry advisor.
+If the project looks like it is going over budget, you'll need to talk to the board and the school's Ministry property advisor.
 Options to manage any overspend may include:

 Use the contingency sum

-The contingency sum cannot be used on any other work until it is clear it will not be needed for unexpected costs.
+The contingency sum cannot be used on any other work except unexpected costs.
 It cannot be used to:

-We need to pre-approve the contingency sum and the board will have to account for it at the end of the project.
+We pre-approve the contingency sum when the project is approved and the board will have to account for expenditure against the contingency at the end of the project.

 The board can only spend the contingency sum on the project that it’s allocated to.
 It must return any unspent funds, including the contingency sum, to the Ministry at the end of the project.

-We'll release the 10% retention sum when we receive:
+We'll release the required amount of the 10% contingency sum when we receive:

-The retention sum can be considerable for a very large project.
-For example, it would be $700,000 if the value of the project was $7 million.
+The contingency sum can be considerable for a very large project.
+For example, it would be $70,000 if the value of the project was $700,000.

-You can ask the board to contact the school’s Ministry property advisor to apply for a smaller retention.
+You can ask the board to contact the school’s Ministry property advisor to apply for a smaller contingency.

 Last reviewed: Has this been useful?
 Give us your feedback